leanix/vsm-gitlab-broker/README.md

 ## Usage

 > ⚠️ The current setup only allows for one running container replica.
-To prevent any unintended data interferences in your workpsace, please only run a single instance of the container at any point.
+To prevent any unintended data interferences in your workspace, please only run a single instance of the container at any point.

 The VSM GitLab Broker is published as a Docker image.
 The configuration is performed with environment variables as described below.